sweeden-ttu/legal-luminary/_pages/bail-bonds.md

 ### Step 2: Provide Information

-You'll need to provide:
+Individuals will need to provide:
 - Defendant's full name
 - Jail location
 - Booking number (if available)
 - Bail amount (if known)
-- Your contact information
+- Their contact information

 ### Step 3: Complete Paperwork

-The bondsman will guide you through the necessary paperwork, which can often be completed remotely via email, fax, or phone.
+The bondsman will guide individuals through the necessary paperwork, which can often be completed remotely via email, fax, or phone.

 ### Step 4: Payment Arrangement

-You'll discuss payment options.
+Individuals will discuss payment options.
 Bad Boy Bail Bonds offers payment plans and flexible arrangements to make the process manageable.

 ### Step 5: Release